MicrosoftDocs/dynamics365smb-docs/business-central/ui-role-explorer.md

 When you first open the role center, it shows links to most features available for your role.

+## Open the role explorer filtered to show reports

+The role explorer can be opened filtered to show reports from the Role Center and all list pages and from the **Tell Me** window:

+- On your Role Center or any list page, choose the "All Reports" link to the right of the navigation bar
+- In the **Tell Me** window, choose the **exploring reports** action at the bottom.

 ## Navigate features

-The actions that open pages are organized under nodes named after the features or application areas.
+The actions that open pages or reports are organized under nodes named after the features or application areas.
 Each node can be collapsed or expanded individually and you can collapse/expand all nodes together.

 - To expand/collapse an individual node, choose the node.
 This applies to top-level nodes and sub nodes.
 - To expand/collapse all top-level nodes on the page, but leave the sub-nodes as they are, choose **...** at the top, then choose **Expand** or **Collapse**.